20walleka/HangManGame/README.md

 # HangPersonGame
-Program to play the game hang person (aka. hang man)
+Program to play the game hang person (aka. hang man).
+This game is programmed in C++ and uses concepts including methods/functions and arrays.